Dahlia's Creative Journey:

 After one year I knew that there was no value for me in art school, so I dropped out.

 I realized that the secret to success as an artist was not merely making “good art” (whatever that means).
 It lies in understanding business.
 So I began to read business books and listen to podcasts on the subject.
 I listened to people like Tim Ferris, Gary Vaynerchuk, Marie Forleo and many other amazing creative entrepreneurs.
 Since dropping out of art school in 2015 I have read over 60 business and self development books.
-I took a business of music class at Berklee college of music in 2016, because I believed that musicians knew more about business than painters (I was right).
+I took a business of music class at Berklee college of music in 2016, because I believed that musicians knew more about business than painters.
 The principles I learned at Berklee about the music business I have most definitely applied to my work as an artist.

 If you want to be a professional artist you have to understand business - without an understanding of business art is your hobby not your career.

 In 2019 I did extensive online research as to what were the up and coming social media platforms.
 I joined five of the platforms I found through this research.
 Four of the social media apps I joined you have likely never heard of, but one of the apps I found was called TikTok.
 In February of 2019 I posted my first ever TikTok video.
 It was a horizontal, timelapse video I made on my GoPro.
 It did not get many views.
 But I kept posting on TikTok and 4 other social media apps.
-Until one day a video of me dyeing my armpit hair turquoise reached 2.4 million views!
+Until one day a video reached 2.4 million views!
 I couldn’t believe it.
 That video got my first 10,000 followers on TikTok.

 Now, more than 1,000 TikTok videos later, and three and a half years into this journey I have reached over 200,0000 followers.
 I built a following on Instagram in the last few years too and dropped most of the other apps I had experimented on.